smart-data-models/dataModel.Agrifood/AgriParcelOperation/doc/spec_IT.md

         - description: 'Property.
 Identifier format of any NGSI entity'
           format: uri
           type: string
-      description: 'Reference to the AgriProductType used/ applied.'
+      description: 'Reference to the AgriProductType used/applied.'
       x-ngsi:
         type: Relationship
     hasOperator: